CarteraMesh/fireblocks-sdk-rs/docs/VaultsApi.md

 > models::JobCreated create_multiple_accounts(create_multiple_accounts_request, idempotency_key)
 Bulk creation of new vault accounts

-Create multiple vault accounts by running an async job. </br> **Note**: - These endpoints are currently in beta and might be subject to changes. - We limit accounts to 10k per operation and 200k per customer during beta testing.
-Endpoint Permission: Admin, Non-Signing Admin, Signer, Approver, Editor.
+Create multiple vault accounts by running an async job.       - The HBAR, TON, SUI, TERRA, ALGO, and DOT blockchains are not supported. - Limited to a maximum of 10,000 accounts per operation.  **Endpoint Permissions:** Admin, Non-Signing Admin, Signer, Approver, Editor.

 ### Parameters